Milford Hall – 1

 This elegant Grade II listed Georgian mansion dates back to the 1800s and was once the home of a wealthy alderman of Salisbury.
 Situated in the city centre, Milford Hall Hotel is perfectly placed for exploring historic Salisbury, just a short 5-minute walk from the famous medieval Cathedral, market square, museums and shops.

-The Salisbury Seafood and Steak House, the joint highest rated restaurant in the area, is the flagship dining venue at Milford Hall Hotel and it enjoys a fine reputation locally for its delicious cuisine.
-Before tucking in to a succulent steak, guests can relax in the heated conservatory or outdoor terrace with a pre-dinner aperitif.
+Milano is the new Italian restaurant situated in the grounds at Milford Hall.
+Before tucking in to a plate of fresh pasta, guests can relax in the heated conservatory or outdoor terrace with a pre-dinner aperitif.
 The luxurious Lime Tree Spa pampers with wine-inspired Caudalie treatments.

 Why We Love This Hotel